 Our Karate classes in Arnos Grove target all sorts of people, usually one of these three: People who wish to practice a new style of martial art or sports activity that keeps them healthy Individuals who are intent on learning Karate & Those who want to develop the capability to protect themselves while increasing their confidence in day to day life We can work with men, women and children of any age irrespective of their experience or actual physical ability.

 Karate practice (Arnos Grove ) – Our Karate Classes in Arnos Grove

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Arnos Grove .
+We bring these 3 activities together to bring a complete Karate tuition experience in Arnos Grove .

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn forms of martial arts and began teaching Karate in Okinawan schools.
-This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.
+Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wished to learn fighting techinques and began teaching Karate in Okinawan schools.
+This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.

 (info courtesy of: Karate Class in Arnos Grove )